sourcedennis/wasm-pathtracer/README.md

 * `client/` - The code running on the main thread
   * `index.ts` - The "main" file
-  * `raytracer/` - The interfaces for the different raytracers
-    * `singlecore.ts` - Spawns a single WASM instance on the main thread, with which it interacts
-    * `multicore.ts` - Spawns 8 WebWorkers, with which it distributes the work and synchronises the results
 * `shared/` - Library code that is shared (w.r.t. the compiler) between the main thread and the workers
 * `worker/` - Code that is running on the webworker
   * `worker.ts` - The "main" file for the webworker.
 Mainly contains code to handle messages from the main thread